sweh/ajja/docs/src/usage/connection.rst

 Behaviour on Connection Issues
 ==============================

-If for any reason the server does not save requests made by `gocept.jsform` (e.g. because there was a connection issue), those saves are retried once the server is handling saves again.
+If for any reason the server does not save requests made by `ajja` (e.g. because there was a connection issue), those saves are retried once the server is handling saves again.
 This happens as soon as the first save was successful.